 - Know the warning signs—Beaches will post flags regarding wind and current conditions that tell you if it is safe to swim.
 If the flag suggests that you use caution, it might be a good idea to stay out of the water unless you are a really good swimmer.
 If there is a red flag, meaning no swimming, then stay out.
 Not only is it dangerous but also it may even be illegal.

 - Boating safety—If you’re going out on the water, make sure that everyone is wearing a life jacket.
-They may seem cumbersome or a pain to get hooked up, but they will safe your life in the event that you fall overboard.
+They may seem cumbersome or a pain to get hooked up, but they will save your life in the event that you fall overboard.
 In addition, if you are planning to hit the lake this summer, stay away from the alcohol.
-A large number of the drowning deaths each year can be attributed to alcohol use.
+A large number of drowning deaths each year can be attributed to alcohol use.